CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Exceptions/flows/execution/flow-execution-cancelled-exception.md

 #### How to fix

-Make sure that the execution has been completed.
+Allow the execution to fully complete.

 ## Properties